Ryder System (R) Bank of America’s 33th Annual Industrials, Transportation and Airlines Key Leaders Conference summary

 Bank of America’s 33th Annual Industrials, Transportation and Airlines Key Leaders Conference summary

-Operations are focused in North America, organized around fleet management, supply chain, and dedicated transportation, serving a diverse customer base across food, retail, and industrial sectors.
+Operations are focused in North America, organized around fleet management, supply chain, and dedicated transportation, serving a diversified customer base across food, retail, and industrial sectors.

-Early signs of freight cycle recovery observed, with increased customer commitments and record Q1 sales in supply chain.
+Early signs of a freight cycle upturn are visible, with increased customer commitments and record sales in Q1 for both Fleet Management and Supply Chain.

-Spot rates up 30% year-over-year, used vehicle sales and pricing stronger than expected, and new vehicle prices expected to rise due to emission standards and inflation.
+Spot rates are up 30% year-over-year, used vehicle sales and pricing are stronger than expected, and capacity continues to exit the market.

-No delay anticipated for 2027 emission standards, but a proposed 10-year warranty requirement may be scaled back.
+No delay is expected for the 2027 emission standard, but a proposed 10-year warranty requirement may be scaled back.

-Outsourced supply chain market continues to grow at high single digits, with organic growth in double digits over five years.
+Outsourced supply chain continues to grow at high single digits, with organic growth in double digits over the past five years.

-Achieved $100M in annual maintenance cost reductions through process redesign, smarter parts procurement, and technology.
+$100M in annual maintenance costs were removed from the leasing model through process redesign, smarter parts buying, and technology.

 Latest events from Ryder System